 List your non-negotiables

-Examples: must seat three adults, must allow a clear route to the hallway, must fit through a 30-inch door, must be comfortable for a shorter primary user. -
+Examples: must seat three adults, must leave a clear path to the hallway, must fit through a 30-inch door, must work for a shorter primary user. -

 Measure in three layers